|Is Replaced By:||Not applicable|

 Will you want to select valid values from a controlled list?

-Will single value strings suffice (e.g., "1989" or "John Adams"), or is there a need (or potential need) for a more complex structure with multiple components (as when an author has a name , email address , and affiliation )?
+Will single value strings suffice (e.g., "1989" or "John Adams") or is there potentially a need for more complex descriptive structures with multiple components, as when an author is described with a name , email address , and affiliation?

-The process of metadata engineering will use these decisions to model the data elements as described in Appendix C. This analysis results in a data model that is coherent with RDF and the DCMI Abstract Model:
+The metadata development process will use these decisions to create the technical model of the data elements as described in Appendix C. This analysis results in the following data model, which is consistent with RDF and the DCMI Abstract Model:

-The selection of properties for describing the author as a person follows the same model as above:
+The selection of properties for describing the author as a person follows the same model: